actionml/harness/ur_simple_usage.md

 ## Business Rules

 The CCO algorithm is implemented in a way that opens up a robust and flexible set of Business Rules to augment recommendations.
 These rules allow applications to include, exclude, or boost recommendations by user defined properties.
-The rules support "anding" and "oring" of rulesets.
+The rules support "ANDing" and "ORing" of Rules.
 Boosting can be seen as "favoring" or "disfavoring" certain recommendations based on their properties.
 These are useful to express things like: "give me recommendations personalized for User-1 but only ones that are in-stock and boost/favor recommendations that are from the electronics category".
 Combining rules and tuning them to the context of recommendations is required in most application settings.

 # Configuration